Coffee or tea spilled on the carpet

 15 Ways to Remove Difficult Stains From Your Carpet

-If you're looking for advice on removing tough stains quickly, here are fifteen easy ways to remove different types of stains from your carpets.
-Whether that's with carpet stain remover, home remedies or a professional carpet cleaner - you'll find a method that works for you in this blog.
+Here at HSS, we have put together 15 top tips & pieces of advice about removing tough stains from your carpet.
+Whether that's with carpet stain remover, home remedies or a professional carpet cleaner, you'll find a method that works for you.

 1. Blot up the stain to remove excess liquid